Key Points:

-You likely know that taking your dog to the veterinarian annually is an important part of caring for your dog and preventing disease.
-During the annual visit, your veterinarian will examine your dog, check and treat for parasites, discuss nutrition, exercise, and mental well-being, and administer vaccines to protect against infectious diseases.
+You likely know that taking your dog to the veterinarian annually is important to keep your dog healthy and prevent disease.
+During your pup’s wellness visit, your veterinarian will examine your dog; check and treat for parasites; discuss nutrition, exercise, and mental well-being; and administer vaccines to protect against infectious diseases.

 What is the DHPP vaccine for dogs?